zaporter/druid_graphviz_layout/README.md

 Layout is a rust library and a stand alone utility that draws graphs.
 Layout can parse Graphviz dot files and render them.

+## Note
+This uses druid directly from github which means this is subject to break at any time.
+Once druid 0.8 comes out, I will pin to that

 ## Getting started

 Build the crate and render some dot files with the command